JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_4.md

 # **Tutorial 4:** Do You Know Our Mascot? - Learn About Transitions And Actions!

 You have learned a couple of cool features of Javis already.
 Now you're ready to finally meet our little mascot.
-Well actually you can't just see him, we have to create him first. 😄
+Well actually you can't see him just yet - we have to create him first. 😄

 ## Our goal

-Let's create a list of what we want first
+Let's create a list of what we want first:
 - a circular head
 - some hair
 - eyes